I have always been an advocate for more stockbrokers in the country especially to serve in the rural areas.

 - Best wishes to NSE Chairman Jimnah Mbaru who will be contesting the Starehe parliamentary seat and stockbroker Ngenye Kariuki in Kiharu.

-– The government will sell 2/3 of the 90% shareholding in Development Bank of Kenya.
+- The government will sell 2/3 of the 90% shareholding in the Development Bank of Kenya.

 - K-rep to raise 500 million through a bond

-– Islamic banking spreads as both K-Rep (Halat) and National Bank (Al Mumin) add Shariah complaint banking products
+- Islamic banking spreads as both K-Rep (Halat) and National Bank (Al Mumin) add Shariah-compliant banking products

 - Is the property boom over?
 Apartments are going vacant while office spaces are full, and what impact will that have on banks holding mortgages and real estate investment portfolios?
 Hat tip Kamau